 Compressed (ZIP) files are available through 7-zip.
 Download the free 7-zip compression utility

-The following information on discount window loans is provided for the first quarter of 2011 (see individual Excel files for earlier definitions):
+The following information on discount window loans is provided for the second quarter of 2011 (see individual Excel files for earlier definitions):

 |Frequency||Each loan, data as-of the loan origination date.
 Components may not sum to totals owing to rounding.|